chenyu-lii/chenyuli/README.md

 - 👋 Hi, I’m @chenyuli1992
-- 👀 I’m interested in seismology, earthquakes, machine learning
+- 👀 I’m interested in seismology, earthquakes, machine learning, statistics
-- 🌱 I’m currently learning seismology
-- 💞️ I’m looking to collaborate on machine learning
+- 💞️ I’m looking to collaborate on machine learning in seismology
 - 📫 How to reach me lchenyu1992@gmail.com

 <!---